 - 2.7 or higher for compact cameras with a 1″-type sensor or smaller.

-As far as I know, while it can be loosely related to image resolution and field of view at a specified focal length, the use of the number “500” doesn’t have an actual meaning.
-It is an arbitrary constant chosen so that the rule will work decently in most cases.
+As far as I know, while it can be related to image resolution and field of view at a specified focal length, the number “500” doesn’t have an actual meaning.
+It is an arbitrary constant chosen so that the guideline will work in most cases.

-Let’s consider my Olympus OM-D EM-5 Mk II micro four thirds camera, which has a crop factor equal to 2.
+Let’s consider my Olympus OM-D EM-5 Mk II micro four-thirds camera.
+It has a crop factor equal to 2.
 Now let’s see how this rule works.

-With a 50mm lens, for example, the 500 rule will tell me the exposure time for which the stars will not trail is:
+With a 50mm lens, for example, the guideline will tell me the exposure time for which the stars will not trail.

 SS= 500/(50*2)= 5 seconds.

-With a full frame camera with the same lens, the exposure time will be:
+With a full frame camera with the same lens, the result will be:

 SS=500/(50*1)= 10 seconds.

-The image below shows how much stars are trailing when I use a shutter speed of 3 minutes with my 50mm lens on my Olympus.
-This exposure time is much longer than that the rule suggests.
+The image below shows how many stars are trailing when I use a shutter speed of 3 minutes with my 50mm lens on my Olympus.
+This exposure time is much longer than the rule suggests.

-By using the 500 rule you can even get decent results when photographing bright deep sky objects such M42 (The Great Orion Nebula) using a telephoto lenses, particularly if you allow stars to trail a bit more than usual.
+With this guideline, you can even get decent results when photographing bright deep sky objects such as M42 (The Great Orion Nebula) using a telephoto lens.

-While the level of details will not be impressive, it will be a very satisfying experience and I would recommend you give it a try.
+While the level of details will not be impressive, it will be a very satisfying experience.
+I would recommend you give it a try.